AliceWonderMiscreations/CacheInterfaceAPCu/SODIUM.md

 SimpleCacheAPCuSodium Class Usage
 =================================

-The `SimpleCacheAPCuSodium` class extends the `SimpleCacheAPCuSodium` class to provide AEAD encryption/decryption of the `value` portion of the `key => value` pairs cached in APCu.
+The `SimpleCacheAPCuSodium` class provides AEAD encryption/decryption of the `value` portion of the `key => value` pairs cached in APCu.

 The problem I am trying to solve, APCu does not require any authentication to query or create cached records.
 It also runs directly in server memory, which